RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation

 \section{Introduction}

-\IEEEPARstart{T}{he} morphological changes of the retinal vasculature are substantially relevant to certain diseases, such as diabetes, glaucoma, and hypertension\cite{abramoff2010retinal}.
-With retinal vessel segmentation, clinicians can observe abnormal symptoms and diagnose them in an early stage.
-However, in clinical practice, it's subjective and laborious for professional ophthalmologists to manually annotate fundus images.
-Therefore, it's of great clinical significance to develop an automatic algorithm for retinal vessel segmentation\cite{li2018large}.

-Yet vessel segmentation is still a challenging task for the following reasons.
-First, the low contrast of fundus images can make it hard to distinguish vessels from the background.
-Second, pathological exudates and hemorrhage can be easily misclassified as vessels.
-Third, the great variation of orientations and scales in the complex morphology of the retinal vasculature can severely affect the segmentation results\cite{mo2017multi}.
+\IEEEPARstart{M}orphological changes of the retinal vasculature are substantially relevant to certain diseases, such as diabetes, glaucoma, and hypertension~\cite{abramoff2010retinal}.
+Automated segmented vessels can help physicians diagnose and quantify vascular abnormalities in an early stage.
+However, in clinical practice, it is subjective and laborious for professional ophthalmologists to manually annotate all tiny vessels in fundus images.
+Therefore, it is of great clinical significance to develop an automatic algorithm for retinal vessel segmentation~\cite{li2018large}.
+Yet retinal vessel segmentation is still a challenging task.
+The most formidable aspect lies in the great variation of orientations and scales in the complex retinal vessels.
+It presents a challenge in characterizing the intricate morphology of the retinal vasculature with pixel-level accuracy, which has a significant impact on the ultimate segmentation results~\cite{mo2017multi}.

-Traditional methods are mainly based on unsupervised image processing techniques, which heavily rely on handcrafted features and domain knowledge\cite{ mendonca2006segmentation, chaudhuri1989detection, zana2001segmentation}.
-Recently, deep learning has achieved remarkable performance in medical image segmentation, especially the convolution neural networks-based methods (CNNs)\cite{krizhevsky2017imagenet}.

-One of the most important reasons why CNNs can achieve such great success is attributed to the skillful implementation of the convolution operator.
-With a dynamic shift window performing the convolution operation, CNNs rationally save parameters by weight sharing, which facilitates the generalization, while more significantly, embed the translation equivariance into neural networks\cite{lecun1995convolutional}.
-Translation equivariance means when we shift the input images, all intermediate feature maps and output images of CNNs will perform the same shift operation accordingly.
-That is, when similar patterns appear at different positions in an image, CNNs will always give similar responses.
-It's a distinct advantage for image segmentation, since this kind of translation symmetry is a universal image prior and widely exists in fundus images, as shown in Fig. \ref{IntroFig}(a).